dmitryduev/archiver/README.md

 ```

 **On Mac (on Fedora, will start as a daemon on the next boot)**
-Start mongod without authorization requirement:
+Start `mongod` without authorization requirement:
 ```bash
 mongod --dbpath /Users/dmitryduev/web/mongodb/
 ```

-If you're running MongoDB on a NUMA machive
+If you're running `MongoDB` on a NUMA machive
-(connect with the ```mongo``` command and it will tell you if that's the case):
+(connect with the `mongo` command and it will tell you if that's the case):
 ```bash
 numactl --interleave=all mongod -f /etc/mongod.conf
 ```

-Connect to mongodb with mongo and create superuser (on Fedora, proceed as root):
+Connect to MongoDB with `mongo` and create superuser (on Fedora, proceed as root):
 ```bash
 # Create your superuser
 $ mongo